Orkun00/Makefile_Bebop2/README.md

     Makefile: Script used for compiling and managing executables.

 Prerequisites
+    You need src and bin directories.

+    You must install this repository next to src and bin directories.

     Ensure you have the ARM cross-compiler installed: arm-linux-gnueabi-gcc.
     The drone should be connected to the same network as your computer and reachable via its IP address.